JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

    }
    ```

-   The list of rocket launches is sorted by date from oldest to newest.

-6. Convert the launch date from UTC to your local date and format the output:
+5. Convert the launch date from UTC to your local date, then format the output:

    ```kotlin
    import kotlinx.datetime.TimeZone